Enjoy Pasta Aglio Olio with Broccoli Rabe!

 Some days you just don’t feel like eating anything too heavy.
-But that doesn’t mean you don’t want to feel full when your done with your meal.
+But that doesn’t mean you don’t want to feel full when you’re done with your meal.
 Lisa and I do eat a fair amount of pasta dinner and while she enjoys sausage with hers, mine is always meatless.
-I will let you in on my secret though, I love cheddar cheese on my pasta.
+I will let you in on my secret, though, I love cheddar cheese on my pasta.
 I’m not sure how or when I got started, but give me a good piece of Cabot’s Aged Cheddar with my pasta and red sauce and I’m one happy camper!

 But there are days that you’re just not in the mood for red sauce, and Lisa does love my aioli, but to me just plain past aioli isn’t very exciting, so I like to crank it up a notch when I do make it.

 One of my favorite ingredients to add to my Pasta Aioli is Broccoli Rabe and of course it never hurts to find an interesting pasta shape to change things up a bit too.
 For this dish, I turned to one of my favorites, Riccioli from Wegmans Italian Artisan line of pasta.
 In Italian Riccioli translates to “little curls” which is a unique type of Fusilli that is traditionally made with a spindle-shaped tool called a “ferretto”.
 This type of pasta most commonly comes from Southern Italy and is great for holding sauce, which made it a good choice for aioli.